ElitePersonalFinance is here to help you.

 What goes into deciding the true value of a product or service comes down to what type of product or service we are reviewing at the time.
 We analyze only the best within the respective market to see what makes everyone love them so much.
 Then, we consider all the essential features that should be included and confirm whether the top considerations include them.
 In the end, we usually manage to find at least two or three products or services that are worth your consideration.
 The rest get filtered out for one reason or another.
 If there is an equal product that costs less or is less well-known, we will still promote it to the top!

-When scouring the Internet for information, we take into consideration details found on many places.
+When scouring the Internet for information, we take into consideration the details found in many places.

-a) Major retailer sites, through the form of user reviews and comments;
+- Major retailer sites, through the form of user reviews and comments.

-b) Major review websites, such as TomsHardware.com, which are known for their expert takes;
+- Major review websites, such as TomsHardware.com, are known for their expert takes.

-c) Niche forums, by using Google search functions like, “inurl:forum” + #product-name to see what real people are saying;
+- Niche forums, using Google search functions like “inurl: forum” + #product-name to see what real people are saying.

-d) Social media sites — their public groups, users’ publicly shared statuses and tweets, etc. and even,
+- Social media sites — their public groups, users’ publicly shared statuses, and tweets, etc.

-For example, everyone talks about how useless identity theft protection is — and to an extent, we agree — but there is never a mention of what these services can do better than you by yourself.
+For example, everyone talks about how useless identity theft protection is — and to an extent, we agree, but there is never a mention of what these services can do better than you by yourself.
 If you have ever tried setting up all different kinds of alerts and monitoring, you will quickly realize you don’t have the skills or know-how to make it happen.
 There are too many unique features found in identity theft prevention plans.
-Yet, we always advise our users to implement a security freeze if they still aren’t okay with paying for identity protection.
+We always advise our users to implement a security freeze if they still aren’t okay paying for identity protection.

 Part 3 – How We Compare Identity Theft Protection Features

 You will find that the identity theft protection plans we review look very similar.
 That is because there is not much that makes these plans different.
-However, there are some features that are a bit outside of the norm too.
+However, some features are a bit outside of the norm too.
 We recommend that all our readers get familiar with what each of these features really means.
-Far too often you will find an identity theft protection review that mentions the same feature terms without providing much details on them.
+You will often find an identity theft protection review that mentions the same feature terms without providing many details on them.
 We make sure there is no confusion and that you know EXACTLY what you are investing in ahead of time.